 What’s an SMP touch-up?

 SMP touch-up is a maintenance session for refreshing and enhancing the appearance of an existing SMP result.
-It involves adding pigment to faded areas, improving hairline definition, and addressing any minor changes in hair colour or density.
+It involves adding pigment to faded areas, improving hairline definition, and addressing any minor changes in hair color or density.
 SMP touch-ups ensure that your scalp maintains a consistent and natural-looking appearance.

-Why do you need SMP touch-up?
+Why do you need an SMP touch-up?

-Over time, factors such as sun exposure, ageing, and individual skin characteristics can cause slight fading or changes in the appearance of SMP.
+Over time, factors such as sun exposure, aging, and individual skin characteristics can cause slight fading or changes in the appearance of SMP.
 Touch-ups are beneficial for individuals who want to maintain the optimal appearance of their SMP treatment.
 This will ensure that it remains seamless and realistic.

 What factors make SMP fade away?

 Several factors can cause SMP (Scalp Micropigmentation) to fade or erase over time.
 Here are the main factors to consider:

 - Natural Skin Exfoliation: As your skin naturally sheds its outermost layer over time, some of the SMP pigment can be lost, leading to gradual fading.